-Below, you will find educational programs and activities available at the Museum.
-Please choose a program and bring your class for a visit that they’ll never forget.
-Our object-based lessons provide students with opportunities to develop skills in reading, understanding, interpreting, and responding to informational text through close engagement with primary documents, historic artifacts, maps, and interactive visual and audio displays.
-They also learn to observe, listen, and share responses as individuals or in group discussions.
+Our object-based lessons provide students with opportunities to develop skills in comprehension and critical thinking through close engagement with primary documents, historic artifacts, maps, and interactive visual and audio displays.
+Through active learning outside of a formal classroom, students learn to observe, listen, and participate effectively in group discussions.
 These lessons can serve as compelling topics for project-based curricula and individual research projects.

 To see how a Museum visit may support Common Core and the national and Pennsylvania standards in Language Arts, Social Studies, History, Civics, and Government or to see the specific curriculum connection of an individual program, please contact email@example.com.